World War II

 New national security duties led to the INS’ rapid growth through World War II.
 The agency’s workforce doubled from approximately 4,000 to 8,000 employees as INS instituted the following programs in support of the war effort:

-- Recording and fingerprinting every alien in the United States through the Alien Registration Program;
+- Recording and fingerprinting every noncitizen in the United States through the Alien Registration Program;

-- Organizing and operating internment camps and detention facilities for enemy aliens;
+- Organizing and operating internment camps and detention facilities for enemy noncitizens;

 - Overseeing the expedited naturalization of more than 100,000 members of the U.S. armed forces, including 13,587 soldiers naturalized abroad in nation’s first overseas naturalization ceremonies.

 - Increased Border Patrol operations;